Manjiri-here/Terraform/Terraform notes.md

 Now details will be populated in the .tfstate file once the above step is completed.

-4. Now run: terraform state show aws_instance.terraform-import
+4. Now run: terraform state show aws_instance.terraform-import.
+Also check use of ‘% terraform plan -generate-config-out=generated.tf’ here, looks like we can automatically copy the state file to main.tf file.
 5. Now you will see a big output.
 Copy that and paste it in main.tf file and edit it to keep only the required fields, no need to keep such huge file/info.
 6. Now run “terraform plan”: (if you get errors read them carefully and troubleshoot) I had got error because I had kept almost all the fields which we get as output in step 4.
 To fix the error I kept only minimum fields and the error got fixed.
 Refer terraform directory under Devops to see an example for this in older ‘terraform_import’  manjiri@Abhis-MacBook-Pro import_folder % terraform plan aws_instance.terraform-import: Refreshing state... [id=i-07159fd97f818e966] No changes.
 Your infrastructure matches the configuration.
 Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 —